yanlingzhuang/yanlingzhuang.github.io/_pages/about.md

 Research Interest
 ======
-My research interests are mainly about optimization with application in e-commerce and logistics management, particularly the optimization of robotic mobile fulfillment systems.
+My research interests are mainly about optimization with application in e-commerce and logistics management, particularly the optimization for order picking systems.